The Role of Symmetry in Optimizing Overparameterized Networks: Experiments

 \subsection{Direct Data Fitting}

 To test whether the improvements depend on the teacher-student setup, we train networks directly on data. \cref{fig:data_fitting} shows MLPs on California Housing regression and ConvNets on CIFAR-10 classification; the model cannot fully overfit in the latter setting.
-Conditioning improves with width in both cases, extending the result to settings without a teacher and to mildly underparameterized regimes.
+Conditioning improves with width in both cases, which suggests our finding may continue to be relevant in the mildly underparameterized regime.